woo-chia-wei/py-permutation-dfs/README.md

-# py-permutation-dfs
+# String Permutation
-Permutation of given string suing Breadth First Search
+Permutation of given string using Breadth First Search